 Dundee City Council v Geddes

-In Geddes, a recent Scottish case, a construction contract contained a limitation clause which attempted to limit the contractor’s liability to a local council for a failure to supply goods of satisfactory quality or reasonably fit for their purpose.
+In Geddes, a Scottish case, a construction contract contained a limitation clause which attempted to limit the contractor’s liability to a local council for a failure to supply goods of satisfactory quality or reasonably fit for their purpose.
 The clause stated that a claim for breach must be made in writing within 24 hours of delivery unless there were “special circumstances” to justify delay.

 Interpretation by the Court